 Our intent for our Geography approach is for children to:

-- Be equipped with knowledge about diverse places, people, resources and natural and human environments, together with a deep understanding of the Earth’s key physical and human processes
+- For pupils to be equipped with knowledge about diverse places, people, resources and natural and human environments, together with a deep understanding of the Earth’s key physical and human processes.

 We implement Geography through:

-- Opportunities to learn outdoors, undertaking fieldwork and using geographical equipment
+- There are regular opportunities to learn outdoors, undertaking fieldwork and using geographical equipment.

 The National Curriculum provides a structure and skill development for the Geography curriculum being taught.
 This is linked to our Learning Missions to provide a creative approach, which reflects a balanced programme of study.